nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 GPU - CPU or TPU
 ^^^^^^^^^^^^^^^^^^^^^

+Machine learning requires a lot of calculations.
 Not so long ago very large (scientific) computer cluster were needed for running machine learning applications.
 However due to the continuous growth of power of ‘normal’  consumer CPUs or GPUs this is no longer needed.

 GPUs are critical for many machine learning applications.
 This because machine learning applications have very intense computational requirements.
 GPUs are general better equipped for some massive number calculation operations that the more generic CPUs.

+A way this process is optimized is by using GPUs instead of CPUs.
+However the use of GPUs that are supported by the major FOSS ML frameworks, like Pytorch is limited.
+Only Nvida GPUs are supported by CUDA.

+CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) model created by Nvidia.
+It allows software to use a CUDA-enabled graphics processing of NVIDA.
+So it is a proprietary standard.

+An alternative for CUDA is OpenCL.
+OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms.
+OpenCL (https://opencv.org/opencl/ ) has a growing support in terms of hardware and also ML frameworks that are optimized for this standard.

 You will also read and hear about TPUs.
 A tensor processing unit (TPU) is an AI accelerator application-specific integrated circuit (ASIC).
 First developed by Google specifically for neural network machine learning.
 But currently more companies are developing TPUs to support machine learning applications.